Translated from the Nahuatl his name means “The spiral movement of the eagle that generates unity,” and “The container for the fluidity of the wind.”

 He has been entrusted with the duty to lead ceremonies of the Tetzkatlipoka Tradition both publicly and privately.
 He has been designated Toteopixkeh (Our Selector of Energy) for his performance in discharging this obligation.

 Tzenwaxolokwauhtli devotes a substantial portion of his time instructing new generations in Tetzkatlipoka ceremonies, medicine, the calendar system and other relevant characteristics of the ancient culture.
 For his exemplary work and continuity in the transmission of knowledge, he has been recognized as Totlawilli (Our Light).
+In 2015 he was acknowledged with the position of Tlamatini.

 Since 1995, Tzenwaxolokwauhtli has shared his expertise and knowledge from the Tetzkatlipoka Tradition and of the Wewepahtli system of medicine in South America and the United States, primarily through lectures and workshops.